 It means just that.
 Providing everyone with the best service you can in any way possible.
 Calling a taxi for someone, providing a referral for someone who you can’t fit in, checking in on clients who may be struggling, providing good quality information sheets, smooth booking process, Electronic payments and health fund claiming, getting back to people quickly, email or text message reminders, remembering the little things like anniversaries etc, doing what you say you will do and providing the best environment and experience possible with what you have.

-I’ve been in practice now for 22 years and to be honest while I know I am good at what I do I know and have known others who would leave me in their dust.
-The difference is my focus on customer service as well as my skills.
-The result has always been a very busy practice despite many moves.
+I’ve been in practice now for 23 years and to be honest while I know I am good at what I do I know and have known others who would leave me in their dust.
+The difference is my strong focus on customer service as well as my skills.
+The result has always been a very busy practice despite living in many different locations.

-Take some time to look at your practice.
+Take some time to look at your practice and your customer service approach.
 What could you improve?
 How can you provide that extra special experience for the people you want to help?
 I guarantee it is worth it.